ManishDhamjewar/Basic-Banking-System/README.md

 # Basic-Banking-System

 It's a website where it demonstrates transferring money in a simple hassle free way.
-There are mainly two options\n Transfer Money : To tansfer the money into customer's account.
+There are mainly two options

+Transfer Money : To tansfer the money into customer's account.
 To view the bank balance or customer details.

 Transaction Details : To see the transaction history.